ProjectSegfault/transparency/finance/2023/8 - August.md

 - We paid a 6 months vps accidentally and decided to cancel the vps.
 The funds are in our frantech account now.
 - We stopped paying for OVH after migrating to a different server from a friend I and Aryak both know.
 - We paid a VPS from RackNerd costing 44,54 € per year.
+- BuyVM deducted the money from the credit we have to pay the monthly bill of PIZZA-1.
+The credits left have been updated.